ankane/s3tk/README.md

 Keep things simple and follow the principle of least privilege to reduce the chance of mistakes.

 - Strictly limit who can perform bucket-related operations
-- Don’t allow ACL to be set on individual objects (no `s3:PutObjectAcl`)
-- Avoid mixing objects with different permissions in the same bucket
+- Avoid mixing objects with different permissions in the same bucket (use a policy to enforce this)
 - Monitor configuration frequently for changes

 ## Bucket Policies

-Prevent ACL on individual objects
+Only private uploads

 ```json
 {